 When you think of protein bars you might consider the word sweet, but savory and spicy probably wouldn’t normally come to mind.
 EPIC Nutrition is working on changing that up and improving meat-based protein options on the market while also maintaining a high level of respect for the animals and environments that they live in.

-If you eat meat and you haven’t tried an EPIC Bar yet, what are you doing with your life?
+If you eat meat and haven’t tried an EPIC Bar yet, what are you doing with your life?
 I’m not joking.
 It’s time to feast!
 EPIC Bars by EPIC Provisions are a newer take on both protein bars and jerky, because they’re not what you’d expect from either one.
-Low in carbs and made with a high-quality protein source, EPIC Bars are a keto-friendly healthy snack.
+Low in carbs and made with a high-quality protein source, EPIC Bars are a solid choice for the best low-carb protein bar.

 EPIC Bars are made from various grass-fed animal proteins and contain some phenomenal flavor combinations.
-My favorite, and the type I’ve been consistently munching on for a few years now, is the bison bacon cranberry bar.
+I’ve enjoyed every flavor I’ve tried and rated the taste a perfect 5 out of 5.
+My favorite, and the type I’ve been consistently munching on for a few years now, is the Bison Bacon Cranberry bar.
 Other popular flavors include chicken sriracha, beef jalapeno, and venison sea salt pepper.
-There are currently a total of nine savory flavors, and you can try them all if you buy the variety pack.
+There are currently nine savory flavors, and you can try them all if you buy the variety pack.

-These bars are soft in texture, as if you’re eating fall-off-the-bone ribs from a cookout.
+For texture, I gave these bars 4 out of 5 stars.
+They’re very soft, as if you’re eating fall-off-the-bone ribs from a cookout.
 They’re friendly for those who eat paleo, keto, or gluten-free diets, as well as people who follow the Whole30.

-The protein content ranges from 7 grams to 12 grams depending on the flavor, and we know that’s not super high for something called a protein bar.
+The protein content ranges from 7 to 12 grams depending on the flavor, and we know that’s not enough to call them the best high-protein bars.
 But, they also only contain 90 to 170 calories, so the ratio isn’t all that askew.
+We rated the formulation and nutritional breakdown 4.5 out of 5 stars overall.
 The best protein-to-calorie ratio is found in the chicken BBQ flavor, which has 90 calories and 11 grams of protein.

-EPIC bars are also low in added sugar across the board and have super short ingredient lists containing meat as the first ingredient, with seasonings and binding agents following.
+EPIC bars are also low in added sugar across the board and have meat as the first ingredient.
+Seasonings and binding agents round out the short ingredient lists.

 Protein sourceGrass-fed meat